- The average cost of car insurance for a 65-year-old driver in Pennsylvania is $1,678 per year for a full coverage policy.

 Cheapest car insurance companies for seniors in Pennsylvania

-Find the cheapest full coverage car insurance rates in Pennsylvania for drivers of different ages below.
+Below are the cheapest, full-coverage car insurance rates in Pennsylvania for drivers at various ages:

 - Overall cheapest car insurance for seniors over 60: Travelers, $75 per month.